the1lab/1lab/src/Cat/Diagram/Colimit/Base.lagda.md

   -- We often find ourselves working with something that isn't a colimit -- on the nose due to some annoying extensionality reasons involving -- functors '⊤Cat → C'
-  -- We could use some general theorems of kan extensions to adjust the -- colimit, but this has better definitional behaviour. generalize-colimitp
+  -- We could use some general theorems of Kan extensions to adjust the -- colimit, but this has better definitional behaviour. generalize-colimitp
     : ∀ {D : Functor J C} {K : Functor ⊤Cat C}